 Strangely the term direct descendant is widely defined.
 It includes children, grandchildren and remoter descendants as you’d expect.
 However, it also includes step-children, foster children and the spouse or Civil Partner or a surviving widow/er or surviving Civil Partner who has not remarried, of a direct descendant.

-The property doesn’t have to be left directly to direct descendants, it can be left on trust – but if has to be the right sort of trust!
+The property doesn’t have to be left directly to direct descendants, it can be left on trust – but it has to be the right sort of trust!
 Certain trusts qualify, others don’t.
-Trusts that qualify are: life interest trusts, bereaved minor trusts, 18-25 trusts for your children or a disabled person’s trust.
-All other trusts don’t qualify including: discretionary trusts and trusts for grandchildren that do not receive the property outright on death.
+Trusts that qualify are life interest trusts, bereaved minor trusts, 18-25 trusts for your children or a disabled person’s trust.
+All other trusts don’t qualify including discretionary trusts and trusts for grandchildren that do not receive the property outright on death.

 The RNRB will be tapered away for estates over £2M; for every £2 your estate exceeds this threshold then £1 is deducted from the allowance.
-As a result in 2017/18 an estate over £2.2M will not benefit from the RNRB at all.
-When the relief reaches £175,000 in 2020/21 then the cut-off will apply to estates over £2.35M.
+As a result in 2020/21, an estate over £2.35M will not benefit from the RNRB at all.
 For married couples or Civil Partners then the taper relief applies to both deaths.
-So, if the estate value on first death exceeds £2.2M then there is no transferable allowance to be able to be claimed on second death.
-If the RNRB can be transferred but if the value of the estate on second death exceeds £2.4M then the whole RNRB is lost.
+So, if the estate value on first death exceeds £2.35M then there is no transferable allowance to be able to be claimed on the second death.
+If the RNRB can be transferred but if the value of the estate on second death exceeds £2.7M then the whole RNRB is lost.

 Important Note: The value of the estate used in the calculation of any taper relief is simply the gross value minus debts.
 Any reliefs of exemptions, such as assets qualifying for business property relief or agricultural property relief, are not deducted.

-If you’ve sold your property (rather than gifted it as above) then you may still qualify for the RNRB if your direct descendants are left some of your estate outright or on permitted trusts.
+If you’ve sold your property (rather than gifted it as above) then you may still qualify for the RNRB if your direct descendants are left some of your estates outright or on permitted trusts.
 There are complex downsizing rules and formulae that are too complex to be included on this webpage so please have a look at the HMRC website for further details.
-Note: the downsizing rules only apply if you sold your property on or after 8/7/2015.
+Note: the downsizing rules only apply if you sold your property on or after 8th July 2015.